ravindu644/Android-Kernel-Tutorials/README.md

 - Repo is a Python wrapper around Git that simplifies performing complex operations across multiple Git repositories.
 Repo doesn't replace Git for all version control operations, it only makes complex Git operations easier to accomplish.
 Repo uses manifest files to aggregate Git projects into the Android superproject.

 **Android kernel manifest:**
 - An Android kernel manifest is an XML file (typically named manifest.xml or default.xml) that specifies the Git repositories, branches, and projects required to download the Generic Kernel Image (GKI) source code using the repo tool.
 It acts as a roadmap for developers to synchronize the kernel source tree from Google's Android Git repositories (e.g., https://android.googlesource.com/kernel/manifest).

+### Notes:
+- **LTS = Long-Term Support**
+- **GKI = Generic Kernel Image**
+- **SoC = System on Chip**
+- **OEMs = Original Equipment Manufacturers:** like Samsung or OnePlus may still modify GKI 2.0 kernels to accommodate their needs, and can cause some issues like broken SD Card and broken Audio.
+  - **So, use their GKI kernel source instead if possible.**

 **Requirements:**
 - A working 🧠